ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 ### **✅ Daily Stand-Up Meetings**

-Our team holds daily stand-up meetings in the morning to improve communication and collaboration.
+Our team holds daily stand-up meetings* in the morning to improve communication and collaboration.
 This consistent timing aligns everyone, allowing for timely updates and obstacle resolution.
 Morning meetings enable efficient daily planning, ensuring tasks are in sync with team objectives.
 This proactive approach enhances productivity and teamwork, making our Agile process more effective.

+The structure of the daily stand-up is:

+- Discuss work completed
+- Discuss work that is blocked
+- Discuss work in progress
+- 🧪 While discussing work in progress, if the person who is working on the ticket is off for the entire day at stand-up, we move the ticket back in to "To Do"
+- Discuss work happening outside of the normal sprint board view

+- *We skip the daily stand-up on the morning of Sprint Planning

 ### **✅ If Unable to Attend Stand-Up, Post an Update in the Slack Channel**